-The purpose of this policy is to explain how the Verizon companies located outside the United States (which we will collectively refer to in this policy as “Verizon”, “we”, “our”, or “us”) collect and use your personal data.
+The purpose of this policy is to explain how the Verizon companies (which we will collectively refer to in this policy as “Verizon”, “we”, “our”, or “us”) collect and use your personal data.
 Privacy laws around the globe require Verizon to provide you with certain information applicable to our collection of your personal data.
 In addition to this general policy, you may receive additional information as to how we use your personal data based upon how you interact with us.

 2. What types of personal data does Verizon collect?